Root Canal Treatment – Denton, TX

 Treating an Infected Tooth

-After a couple of weeks, you’ll return to Southridge Dental to have the permanent crown attached to the tooth.
+After a couple of weeks, you’ll return to Southridge Dental Family & Cosmetic Dentistry to have the permanent crown attached to the tooth.
 With the added strength of a crown, your tooth is once again able to function normally.

 If you have a toothache or any other symptoms of tooth infection, don’t delay treatment with root canal therapy.
-Contactour office to today to schedule an appointment!
+Contact our dental office today to schedule an appointment!